Meadowdale Beach Park and Estuary Restoration Project

 - Nine of twelve snags for habitat installed

-- 21 pieces of large wood were installed within the creek and additional pieces placed within the estuary
+- 21 pieces of large wood were installed within the creek and additional pieces were placed within the estuary

 2022 Construction Activities